 Q: You work in personal injury — do you get to go to court all the time?

-A: Actually, no. Paralegals aren’t allowed to represent clients in court, and most cases don’t end up going to trial anyway – between 95 and 96 percent of all personal injury cases settle before trial.
+A: Actually, no. Paralegals aren’t allowed to represent clients in court, and most cases don’t end up going to trial anyway — about 96% of all personal injury cases settle before trial.

 Even when a case ends up going to trial, usually only the attorney attends the hearings leading up to trial and even the trial itself, unless someone is needed to operate trial presentation software during the case.

 Q: Is what people say about attorneys — that they’re really hard to work for — is that really true?

 A: While some attorneys can be demanding and difficult, they’re not all like that.
 This is why any paralegal should do their homework before deciding which one to work for.
 Some traits I think are important in a supervising attorney include good communication skills, knowledge of technology, and a fair amount of experience.

 Q: Are you just working as a paralegal until you go to law school?

 A: No, I enjoy being a paralegal — did you know it’s one of the fastest-growing occupations right now?
 Although being an attorney can be extremely rewarding, as a paralegal, I earn a competitive salary, have a better work-life balance than most of the attorneys I work with, and don’t have a huge amount of student loan debt — law school can cost $150,000 or more.
 At this point, why would I want to become an attorney?

 Q: If someone gets pulled over for a DUI, should they refuse to take a breathalyzer test?